 The purpose of the practice/riding arena is for instructional and rodeo-related activities.
-Non-instructional use of the arena shall be limited to College rodeo participants who are members of NIRA.
+Noninstructional use of the arena shall be limited to College rodeo participants who are members of NIRA.
 The arena is not for general public use.

-The practice/riding arena will be available to non-rodeo team members as long as the following quidelines are followed:
+The practice/riding arena will be available to non-rodeo team members as long as the following guidelines are followed:

-- The arena/stall usage guidelines are followed. - 2.
+- 1. The arena/stall usage guidelines are followed. - 2.
 The arena is not being used for organized practice or instruction. - Each participant must sign a waiver releasing the College from responsibility for injury.
-Waivers for those users under 18 must be signed by a parent or legal guardian and be notarized. - 4.
-Roping, bronc and bull riding (and/or other activities involving rough stock) must be supervised by qualified College personnel. - 5.
+Waivers for those users under 18 must be signed by a parent or legal guardian and be notarized. - Roping, bronc and bull riding (and/or other activities involving rough stock) must be supervised by qualified College personnel. - 5.
 Each participant must be proficient in the activity for which he/she wants to use the arena.
-Such proficiency will be judged by the rodeo coach. - Users may not use the arena alone.
-Other individuals must be present at all times. - Approval of arena usage must be secured from the Rodeo Coach and the Dean of Student Services/Athletic Director.
+Such proficiency will be judged by the rodeo coach. - 6.
+Users may not use the arena alone.
+Other individuals must be present at all times. - 7.
+Approval of arena usage must be secured from the Rodeo Coach and the Athletic Director.
 A minimum use fee may be charged to non-Vernon College students. - 8.
-The responsibility for implementation of these guidelines shall rest with the Rodeo Coach and the Dean of Student Services/Athletic Director.
+The responsibility for implementation of these guidelines shall rest with the Rodeo Coach and the Athletic Director.